Quantum phase estimation using squeezed quasi-Bell states: Abstract

 \section{Abstract}

-In this paper we analyze the quantum phase estimation problem using continuous-variable, entangled squeezed coherent states (quasi-Bell states).
-We calculate the quantum Fisher information having the quasi-Bell states as probe states and find that both squeezing and entanglement might bring advantages, increasing the precision of the phase estimation compared to protocols which employ other continuous variable states, e.g., coherent or non-entangled states.
-We also study the influence of a linear (unitary) perturbation during the phase estimation process, and conclude that entanglement is a useful resource in this case as well.
+In this paper we present a study of the quantum phase estimation problem employing continuous-variable, entangled squeezed coherent (quasi-Bell) states as probe states.
+We show that their inherent squeezing and entanglement properties might bring advantages, increasing the precision of phase estimation compared to protocols which employ other continuous variable states e.g., two-mode, entangled coherent states or single-mode, squeezed states.
+We also analyze the phase estimation process considering: i) a linear (unitary) perturbation, and ii) dissipation, and conclude that the use of entangled squeezed coherent states as probe states may still be advantageous even under non-ideal conditions.